China's silencing of Tiananmen tributes extends to Hong Kong - WTMJ

 While Tiananmen Mothers said 62 of its members have died since the group was founded in the late 1990s, many young Chinese, it said, have “grown up in a false sense of prosperous jubilance and enforced glorification of the government (and) have no idea of or refuse to believe what happened on June 4, 1989, in the nation’s capital.”

+Hong Kong police on Friday detained a leader of the alliance that organizes the vigil and runs the museum that commemorated the event.

-In Hong Kong, the recent arrests and convictions of prominent activists have had a chilling effect on those who participated in the vigil in the past, said Chow Hang Tung, the vice chair of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, which operates the June 4 museum.
+Chow Hang Tung had told The Associated Press in an interview last week that earlier arrests and convictions of prominent activists have had a chilling effect on those who participated in the vigil in the past.

-“There will obviously be fear and people cannot just assume that they can come and express their remembrance for the Tiananmen massacre victims and be unscathed,” she said.
+“There will obviously be fear and people cannot just assume that they can come and express their remembrance for the Tiananmen massacre victims and be unscathed,” said Chow, vice chair of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China.

 “This is something worth fighting for,” she said.
 “If one day we cannot talk about Tiananmen that would signify that Hong Kong is totally assimilated into Chinese society.”